Baked Veracruz Fish (Pescado A La Veracruzana) is an easy, light, colorful and super-flavorful dish perfect for a weeknight or date night!

 - 1/4 cup green olives - halved or sliced if large

 - 2 tablespoons chopped pickled jalapenos plus 1 tablespoon liquid from the jar - plus 1 tablespoon liquid from the jar

 - 1 tablespoon drained capers

-- 2 white fish fillets (tilapia, barramundi, cod, red snapper)
+- 2 (8-ounce) fish fillets - such as tilapia, barramundi, cod, red snapper

 - Preheat oven to 375 degrees.
 Lightly oil a baking dish large enough to hold your fish and evenly distributed sauce.
 Set aside.

 - Heat oil over medium-high heat in a skillet or saute pan.
 Add the onion.

 - Reduce heat to medium and cook the onion for 4-5 minutes or until beginning to soften.

 - Add the cherry tomatoes.
 Cook 4-5 minutes or until the tomatoes are beginning to blister and soften.

 - Add the garlic, green olives, pickled jalapenos plus liquid from the jar, raisins, capers, oregano and salt and black pepper, to taste.
 Cook 1 minute to heat through.
 Let cool 5-10 minutes.